Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Equilibria

 In particular Corollary~\ref{res:CountsGeneralEquilibria} implies that when all infinite equilibria are hyperbolic their total number is a multiple of 4.

 \begin{proof} As in the proof of Theorem~\ref{ThCountsGeneralEquilibria} we count the equilibria in the chart $U_1$ ($V_1$, respectively) in the restriction to the circle at infinity.
 Equilibria at infinity that are either attracting or repelling correspond to roots where $F(u)$ (respectively $G(u)$) changes sign, hence they are roots of odd multiplicity.
-If $F(u)$ has degree $2p+2$ then there must be an even number of these roots.
-In this case $G(0)\ne 0$ and these are all the equilibria in the charts $U_1$ and $V_1$.
-If the degree of $F(u)$ is $2p+1$ then the number of its roots is odd and $G(0)=0$, so again the total number of equilibria in the charts $U_1$ and $V_1$ is even.
-Adding the same number of roots in the charts $U_2$ and $V_2$ establishes the result. \end{proof}
+If $F(u)$ has degree $2 m+2$ then there must be an even number of these roots.
+In this case $G(0)\ne 0$ and all the infinite equilibria lie in the charts $U_1$ and $V_1$.
+Therefore the total number of infinite equilibria is a multiple of 4.